bluejayA/substation/docs/architecture/components.md

 ## Caching Architecture (MemoryKit)

-The multi-layer caching system reduces API calls by 60-80%:
+The multi-layer caching system is designed to reduce API calls by 60-80%:

 ```mermaid
 graph TB